In response to the COVID-19 pandemic, we launched our “Farm to Food Bank” project on March 31st, the birthday of Cesar Chavez.

 Farmers have food, but many of their markets (like restaurants) are no longer buying perishable produce.
 Food banks are experiencing unprecedented need.
 AFSC is bridging that gap.

 AFSC New Mexico is supporting 30 small scale sustainable farms that we work with across the state to support them in growing food for those with the least access.
-We are supplying these farmers with seeds and farm materials, as well as new safety items like face masks and gloves, and they will in turn provide a portion of the food they grow to the local foodbanks and senior centers.
+We purchased more than 15,000 pounds of their produce at a fair price and donated it to Roadrunner Food Bank and several food pantries around the state.
+We also supplied farmers with seeds and farm materials, as well as new safety items like face masks and gloves, and they in turn provide a portion of the food they grow to the local food pantries..

 Across our state, food banks are seeing a large increase in need for food as unemployment grows, yet they are also seeing a decrease in donations as grocery stores are trying to keep their shelves stocked and as a result, are donating less.
 Senior citizens are relying on agencies and nonprofits to deliver food to reduce their risk of contracting COVID-19 by avoiding going into grocery stores.